 Use of an onsite vacuum truck during drilling or other suitable means to capture and contain fluids that reach the surface;

 Contact information of those responsible for drilling activity monitoring;

-Daylight hour drilling to enable visual monitoring for potential frac-outs;

-Use of clean gravel bags instead of sandbags to contain a frack-out; and
+Use of clean gravel bags instead of sandbags to contain a frac-out; and

 For all HDD and other drilling sites, a means of containment (e.g., damming, fluming) or screening capable of capturing all of the potential discharge shall be described in the HDD plan.
 The downstream end of any such containment structure shall be capable of containing all bentonite or other drilling muds or debris that may be released during boring or drilling.
 Any drilling mud and spoils must be completely removed from the streambed prior to removal of the containment structure (e.g., dam, flume, and screen).